 Sustainable, slow fashion designed in Byron Bay

-Dreamers & Drifters is devoted to creating clothing that is thoughtfully manufactured, ethically crafted and as sustainable as possible, from our fabrics to the factories we work with and the charities we support.
-All our garments are designed in Byron Bay by founder, Verity, and handmade by a small family-owned factory in Bali.
+Dreamers & Drifters is devoted to creating clothing that is thoughtfully manufactured, ethically crafted and we continue to work towards being as sustainable as possible, from our fabrics to the factories we work with and the charities we support.
+Our garments are designed in Byron Bay by founder, Verity, and handmade by a small family-owned factory in Bali.

 We’re driven by slow fashion, meaning we rely on small production runs to minimise wastage and create well-made, lasting pieces and timeless designs that you’ll want to wear time and time again, all year round.

-Furthermore, as part of our commitment to producing slow fashion, we hold minimal stock quantities for each of our collections to avoid over production, strive to maintain responsible sourcing practises, and only use 100% natural fibres across our entire range.
+Furthermore, as part of our commitment to producing slow fashion, we hold minimal stock quantities for each of our collections to avoid over production, strive to maintain responsible sourcing practices, and use natural fibres.

 Meet our makers